U.S. labour data revives flagging FTSE

 "The state of the euro zone seemed to have been swept under the carpet, but investors are beginning to realise that the situation hasn't resolved itself, so it's going to come back into play over the next month or so," Mark Priest, equities trader at ETX Capital.

 That continued to weigh on European lenders, after large falls on Wednesday.
-UK banks Lloyd's and Royal Bank of Scotland were among the worst hit, down 1.5 and 1.0 percent, respectively.
+UK banks Lloyd's (LLOY.L) and Royal Bank of Scotland (RBS.L) were among the worst hit, down 1.5 and 1.0 percent, respectively.

 UK financials are currently trading on a similar price to earnings and dividend yield to the overall market, but they are considerably cheaper on a price to book value basis, Morgan Stanley said in a research note to clients.